sahithyaravi/sahithyaravi.github.io/_pages/about.md

 ➋ **Robustness to Expectation-Violating Scenarios**
 I design benchmarks and models that adapt to surprising or expectation-violating events, which is crucial for **real-world safety**.
-My work [Black Swan](https://blackswan.cs.ubc.ca/) introduces a framework for abductive and defeasible reasoning in unpredictable video settings, enabling models to revise beliefs with new evidence.
+My recent work [Black Swan](https://blackswan.cs.ubc.ca/) evaluates models on abductive and defeasible reasoning in unpredictable video settings, testing whether models can revise their beliefs when presented with new evidence.
 I am currently working on adapting models to be resilient to such scenarios.

 ➌ **Feedback Driven Learning**
-To scale complex capabilities such as creativity, I have explored feedback-driven training paradigms[Small But Funny](https://aclanthology.org/2024.acl-long.706.pdf) and control.
+To scale complex capabilities such as creativity, I have explored [feedback-driven training paradigms]åå(https://aclanthology.org/2024.acl-long.706.pdf) and control.
 I am currently exploring the role of multi-aspect feedback in generation.

 ➊ **Grounded Reasoning**
 I have developed models that infer real-world events and object dynamics using world knowledge.
 This includes reasoning over interconnected events in text [COMET-M](https://aclanthology.org/2023.findings-emnlp.861.pdf), event coreference [BeforeAfter](https://aclanthology.org/2023.eacl-main.125), and grounded vision-language understanding in [VLC-BERT](https://openaccess.thecvf.com/content/WACV2023/papers/Ravi_VLC-BERT_Visual_Question_Answering_With_Contextualized_Commonsense_Knowledge_WACV_2023_paper.pdf).